writethedocs/www/docs/documentarians.rst

 Expanding the meaning of documentarian to include folks of any job title is important.
 Historically you could be a "tech writer" or a "programmer", but there wasn't a way to think about being someone who cares about communication and documentation.
+We hope to change this.

+Join us:

 * If you're a programmer that loves writing docs, you're a documentarian
 * If you're a tech writer that cherishs using the right word to convey an idea, you're a documentarian
-* If you're a sales who thinks that documentation is a fundamental part of the sales process for your product, you're a documentarian
+* If you're a sales person who thinks that documentation is a fundamental part of the sales process for your product, you're a documentarian
+* If you're a support person who loves that documentation helps your users, you're a documentarian
 * If you are a user of software and rejoice when there are instructions that help you, you're a documentarian

 We hope that you'll join us in embracing this identity within our industry.